rconradharris/notify-smart/README.rst

 The remote notifications can be sent to email or to Pushover.
 Using an email-to-SMS gateway, you can send SMS messages using the email plugin.

+An advanced feature is the ability to reply directly from the device receiving the notification (e.g. your phone).
+This works by providing a link for you to click that directs to a web page where you can enter a reply.

 Requirements
 ============